caltechlibrary/cait/README.md

 ## Requires

 + A working ArchivesSpace instance reachable on the network
-+ Golang 1.5 or better to compile the utility
++ Golang 1.5 or better to compile